ScottRadcliff/random-password-generator/README.md

-## This is a simple attempt at creating and packing a Node module
+## This is a simple attempt at creating and packaging a Node module

 Install